United Electrical, Radio and Machine Workers of America: Early history: growth and schism

 The CIO granted UE the first charter on November 16, 1938.
 UE was founded at a March 1936 meeting of existing local unions in plants of the electrical equipment and radio industries, a few months the founding of the CIO.
 In September 1936 the AFL suspended its member unions that had started the CIO – originally called the Committee on Industrial Organization and formed by existing industrial unions within the AFL as a caucus to promote organizing industrial unions in mass production industries.
 The AFL, dominated by craft unions, soon escalated the conflict by expelling the CIO unions, prominent among which were John L. Lewis of the United Mine Workers (UMW) and Sidney Hillman, president of the Amalgamated Clothing Workers of America (ACWA).
 Over the next few years a dramatic wave of strikes and mass organizing by industrial workers rapidly built the membership of the CIO and of newly formed industrial unions such as UE, the United Auto Workers (UAW), United Rubber Workers, and United Steelworkers (USW).

 The UE expanded greatly over the next decade, organizing workers of the major corporations in the electrical equipment, radio and machine tool industries.
 The union won a contentious strike at RCA and organized additional plants of GE, Westinghouse, GM's electrical division and smaller companies in its base industries.
 The union signed its first national contract with GE in 1938; Westinghouse, which more stubbornly resisted unionization of its plants, did not sign an agreement until 1941.
 By the end of World War II, UE was the third largest CIO union, with a membership of over 600,000.

 As in many of the new CIO unions organized in the 1930s, the membership and leaders of UE included a variety of radicals, including socialists and communists, as well as New Deal liberals and Catholics.
 Among the organizers and leaders of UE Local 107 at the Westinghouse South Philadelphia works were several former members of the Industrial Workers of the World (IWW).
-While foes of UE in the 1940s, 1950s and 1960s charged the union with "communist domination," recent studies have demonstrated that UE was and remains one of the most democratic US labor unions and that its policies differed markedly from those of the US Communist Party on a number of major issues during those decades.
+Foes of UE in the 1940s, 1950s and 1960s charged the union with "communist domination"; later studies demonstrated that UE was one of the most democratic US labor unions and that its policies differed markedly from those of the US Communist Party on a number of major issues.

 Following the outbreak of World War II, UE joined with other unions in the CIO in urging a no-strike pledge and higher productivity for the duration of the war, which UE viewed as a struggle against world fascism and therefore worthy of labor's support.
 The UE also supported expanded use of piecework systems in industry, which it defended as both necessary to boost production and a way to improve workers' earnings under the wartime wage control systems imposed by the War Labor Board.
-This appears, in fact, to be largely true: the incentive systems that management used were their loosest during World War II and represented an important, and generally popular, form of compensation for workers.
+This appears to be largely true: the incentive systems that management used were their loosest during World War II and represented an important, and generally popular, form of compensation for workers.